chaudhari2004/Serverless-File-Event-Notification-System-using-AWS/README.md

    - Stores metadata in DynamoDB
 5. 📊 Logs are stored in **CloudWatch**
 6. 📩 Notification is sent via **SNS**
-7. 📧 User receives email alert
+7. 📧 User receives SMS alert

 ---